Notice of Privacy Practices

 Required by Law

 We may use or disclose your PHI when required to do so by federal, state, or local law.
-Such disclosures will be made in compliance with the law and limited to the relevant requirements of the law.
-For example, we may be required to report certain communicable diseases to public health authorities.
+Such disclosures are made in compliance with the law and limited to the relevant requirements.

 Public Health Activities